QuiteAFancyEmerald/Holy-Unblocker/README.md

 This is an example of DNS records involving Heroku.
 Self-hosting will require `A records` preferably.
 <img src="https://raw.githubusercontent.com/titaniumnetwork-dev/Holy-Unblocker/master/views/assets/img/dnssetup.png" width="500"></img>

-- `@` and `www.example.ml` are being used for the local Ultraviolet proxy.
+- `@` and `www.example.ml` are being used for Holy Unblocker LTS.
-- `client.example.ml` is being used for Rammerhead.
+- `client.example.ml` is being used for other instances like Libreddit or Invidious.
-- `a.example.ml` is being used for womginx.
-- `cdn.example.ml` is being used for a private Ultraviolet host on the official sites.

-As stated previously, Holy Unblocker is hosted locally with Ultraviolet.
+As stated previously, Holy Unblocker is hosted locally with Scramjet, Ultraviolet and Rammerhead out of the box.
+No need for external instances.

 #### Freenom/Domain Steps